marketplacer/AssetFrameworkDemo/README.md

-# Bundling image asset with a dynamic framework in iOS with Swift
+# Bundling image assets with a dynamic framework in iOS with Swift

-This demo shows how to destribute image assets with a dynamic framework.
+This demo shows how to distribute image assets with a dynamic framework.

 The trick is to to provide the bundle of the framework when referencing the asset.